iamaftabshaikh99/mca-cce-3/README.md

 ### **Q5.
 Enlist 10 Useful Commands in Linux for System and Hardware Information**

+Linux offers several commands to gather detailed information about the system and hardware.
+Here are **10 essential commands**, their usage, and sample outputs.

 ---

 #### **Command 1: uname**
+**Purpose**: Displays system information, such as kernel version, system architecture, and OS type.

 ```bash
 aftab@linux:~$ uname -a
 ```